Caregiver Support Programs for Caregivers and Corporations

 Assisted Living and Senior Care Communities

 Imagine this, the doctor at the hospital tells you that your parent can’t return home.
 The only option is for mom or dad to go home to live with you.
 Shock and panic set in.
-Thoughts of a life disrupted occur.
+Thoughts of life disrupted occur.
 Where will mom or dad live?
 In your extra bedroom?

 It may be likely that this recommendation is not an overnight revelation.
-You’ve been watching the change in health of your parent and had no idea how to approach a care discussion.
+You’ve been watching the change in the health of your parent and had no idea how to approach a care discussion.
 You knew something was wrong but were afraid to speak up.

 This hesitance and fear is part of being an inexperienced caregiver.
 You don’t know what you don’t know so you let things ride.
-Not talking about concerns don’t make them go away.
+Not talking about concerns doesn’t make them go away.
 Sweeping concerns under the rug until a crisis occurs results in more work and hardship.

 If you don’t know this now, caregiving situations will not get easier.
 Are there solutions?
 Of course.
-Solutons exist when you take the step to access caregiver support programs and groups.
+Solutions exist when you take the step to access caregiver support programs and groups.
 There are times when only an assisted living or senior care community is the option.

-You notice that your parent is unable to remember to change clothing, manage incontinence, or take a shower.
+As time passes, parents may be unable to remember to change clothing, manage incontinence, or take a shower.
 Sense of smell has declined to the point that body and household odors are unnoticeable.

-Aging comes with an increase in difficulties managing activities of daily living (ADLs) and instrumental activities of daily living (IADLs).
-These are the activities of bathing, dressing, continence, eating, toileting and transferring.
+Aging comes with an increase in difficulties in managing activities of daily living (ADLs) and instrumental activities of daily living (IADLs).
+These are the activities of bathing, dressing, continence, eating, toileting, and transferring.
 Other activities like managing medications, paying bills, keeping a calendar, making nutritious meals, doing laundry, and housekeeping tasks also fall into this category.

-Noticing Early Signs That Loved Ones Need Care
+Early Signs That Loved Ones Need Care

 Poor walking ability, balance, and gait results in potential falls.
 Some older adults who fall and break a hip die within a year.
 Many cannot return home from the hospital.
 There are many early signs that a loved one needs care.
 The devil is in the details to pay attention to these signs and then to know what questions to ask and what actions to take.